flux-mitter/DigitalPulse/README.md

 1. Take a clone of the codebase from github.
 2. Build the project to download the Maven dependencies for the project.
 3. Execute the TestRunner.java file as JUnit under src/test/java/runner file to execute the existing feature files.@Sanity and @Regression tags are used in the TestRunner.java file.
-4. Check the test-output folder report.
+4. Check the test-output folder for report.

 Please note : Last execution is uploaded in repository target/cucumber-html-report/index.html